coolcatsnft/papercats-example/chapter-7/README.md

 When using a web3 contract in javascript, you will encounter [two functions](https://bitsofco.de/calling-smart-contract-functions-using-web3-js-call-vs-send/) that you will use when calling the contracts methods.
 These are `.call()` and `.send()`.
 Generally, if you are writing data to a contract, `.send()` will be required but for read methods like the ones listed above, `.call()` can be used.

 So, how can we use these methods?
-All these methods will be available via its `.methods()` function, for example, assuming our variable `myContract` is a `web3.eth.Contract` object, we would call the totalSupply of this contract using:
+All of these will be available via its `.methods()` function, for example, assuming our variable `myContract` is a `web3.eth.Contract` object, we would call the totalSupply of this contract using:
 ```
 myContract.methods.totalSupply().call()
 ```